 The Civil Enforcement Association (CIVEA) is an independently-funded association formed to represent all private certified bailiffs in England and Wales.
-It has a Code of Conduct and a Good Practice Guide.
-CIVEA can also investigate complaints about their own member companies and personnel.
-To make a complaint against a member of the association, write to CIVEA, 513 Bradford Road, BATLEY, WF17 8LL or visit the website at
+It has a Code of Conduct and a Good Practice Guide and may be able to assist you.
+They can be contacted by writing to CIVEA, 513 Bradford Road, BATLEY, WF17 8LL or visit the website at

 Citizens Advice can offer free, confidential and impartial advice about money and debt.
 Further information can be found here: http://www.citizensadvice.org.uk/